Jomboy (sports media)

-James Vincent Michael O'Brien (born February 18, 1989), better known by his nickname Jomboy, is an American baseball fan who creates social media videos covering sports stories.
-Jomboy rose to prominence on the internet in 2019 when he created a viral video showing with subtitles what New York Yankees manager Aaron Boone appeared to be saying during an argument with a baseball umpire.
-O'Brien, his YouTube channel, and his eponymous company Jomboy Media, gained further prominence when he published a series of videos appearing to demonstrate how the Houston Astros were stealing signs in 2017.
-O'Brien is known for his ability to read lips and use videos to explore sports topics in a light-hearted and goofy style.
+James Vincent Michael O'Brien (born February 18, 1989), better known by his nickname Jomboy, is an American baseball commentator, podcast host, and internet personality.
+He co-created the popular New York Yankees podcast Talkin' Yanks in 2017 alongside co-host Jake Storiale and producer David Mendelsohn.
+He rose to wider prominence in 2019 with his viral "breakdown" videos, in which he examines notable sporting events in detail, often aided by his lip reading ability.
+His commentary is known for its light-hearted and goofy style.

+O'Brien is founder of the multimedia company Jomboy Media, which has grown to include YouTube and podcast series such as Talkin' Baseball, The Chris Rose Rotation, Baseball Today, and The Warehouse Games.
+As of 2022, the company had 64 employees.
+That year, it signed a contract with the Yankees broadcaster YES Network.
+In recent seasons, Yankees manager Aaron Boone has regularly appeared on the Talkin' Yanks podcast.
+It was reported Jomboy Media generated more than $10 million in annual revenue in 2024.

 Early life and career

 O'Brien was born in Teaneck, New Jersey, and lived in Hazlet, New Jersey, until he was eight years old.
 He later lived in Lindfield, New South Wales; Lake Zurich, Illinois; Southbury, Connecticut; Livermore, California; Newtown, Connecticut; back to the San Francisco Bay Area; and then Lavallette, New Jersey, before moving to New York City.
-O'Brien attended Central Connecticut State University and graduated near the middle of his class with a degree in history.
+O'Brien attended Pomperaug High School in Southbury and Central Connecticut State University where he graduated near the middle of his class with a degree in history.

-After graduating from college, he worked as a videographer.
+After graduating from college, he worked as a wedding videographer and moonlighted in food delivery.
 In 2015, he created a viral video called "Scaring My Mom With a Fake Dog," showing a repeated prank on his mother, and sold the rights to the video for $4,000.